RookTKO/TLDR-Dictionary-of-Algorithms-and-Data-Structures/README.md

 # Too Long Didn't Read Dictionary of Algorithms and Data Structures
-> C# Repository dedicated to self learning of data structures and algorithms.
+> C# Repository dedicated to a breakdown of data structures and algorithms into short snippets and layman terms.
 ## Table of Contents

 - [Time Complexity](#Time-Complexity )